 With four cleaning “arms” instead of two, this dishwasher is an impressive performer that is quiet and features adjustable racks.

 When we read in the LG guide that we should put dirty dishes directly into the dishwasher without rinsing, we said, “Oh, it’s on!”
 We smeared plates with condiments and let them dry, then put them all in the Quadwash.
-To our surprise, the dishes came out sparkling clean — even when we ran them into the turbo cycle.
+To our surprise, the dishes came out sparkling clean — even when we ran them in the turbo cycle.

 The dishwasher is quiet.
 So quiet, in fact, that we could barely tell it was running.
 Tiny indicator lights just below the handle gave us an inkling, but we still accidentally opened it a couple of times.
 This dishwasher features three racks — one small one for cooking utensils and knives on the top, a middle rack for bowls and glasses, and a bottom rack for larger items.
 All three racks are adjustable in case your glasses are taller, or you want to wash a large pot on the bottom rack and need more room.